Dedeemiko/Reversipe/README.md

 Your project will be marked based on what you committed to in the above document.
 Here, you can list any additional features you may complete after the MVP of your application is built, or if you have extra time before the Capstone due date.

 -   Dietary Preferences: Allow users filter recipes based on dierary restrictions such as vegan, vegetarian, and gluten-free options.

 -   Responsiveness: The app should be responsive across various breakpoints.

+-   Add an option for users to save their favorite recipes.

 -   User authentication: Implement a login system in order for users to access their saved recipes and bulk ingredients from any device.
--   Add an option for users to save their favorite recipes

 -   Shopping list generator: Create a shopping list for missing ingredients from a recipe.